Esi Edugyan: Biography

 On November 8, 2011, she won the Giller Prize for Half-Blood Blues.
 Again alongside deWitt's work, Half-Blood Blues was shortlisted for the 2012 Walter Scott Prize for historical fiction.
 In September 2012, in a ceremony in Cleveland, Ohio, Edugyan received the Anisfield-Wolf Book Award in fiction for Half-Blood Blues, chosen by a jury composed of Rita Dove, Henry Louis Gates Jr., Joyce Carol Oates, Steven Pinker, and Simon Schama.

 In March 2014, Edugyan's first work of non-fiction, Dreaming of Elsewhere: Observations on Home, was published by the University of Alberta Press in the Henry Kreisel Memorial Lecture Series.
 In 2016, she was writer-in-residence at Athabasca University in Edmonton, Alberta.

 Her third novel, Washington Black, was published in September 2018.
 It won the Giller Prize in November 2018, making Edugyan only the third writer, after M. G. Vassanji and Alice Munro, ever to win the award twice.
 Washington Black was shortlisted for the Man Booker Prize, the Rogers Writers' Trust Fiction Prize, the 2019 Andrew Carnegie Medal for Excellence in Fiction, and the 2020 International Dublin Literary Award.
-The novel was selected for the 2022 edition of Canada Reads, where it will be defended by Mark Tewksbury.
+The novel was selected for the 2022 edition of Canada Reads, where it was defended by Mark Tewksbury.

 She features in Margaret Busby's 2019 anthology New Daughters of Africa with the contribution "The Wrong Door: Some Meditations on Solitude and Writing".

+In 2021, Edugyan presented six lectures as part of CBC Radio's Massey Lectures series.
+The lectures were published in a book, Out of the Sun: On Race and Storytelling.